julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

 From data to cultural heritage data.
-And I have divided this definition into three parts and give one use case that I thought was interesting enough to mention.
+And I have divided this definition into three parts and give one use case of technically interliking a series of objects and performances from artist Carolee Schneemann that I thought was interesting enough to mention.

  -->